hassantafreshi/easy-form-builder/readme.txt

 - Easily Localization Easy Form Builder to your language

-- Email notification automatically sends email messages every time a respondent submits your built form on Easy Form Builder
+- Email notification automatically sends email messages every time a respondent submits your built form on Easy form Builder

 - Multiple Select (Multi Selection Dropdown list) field used to select multiple options in a support form or any kind of form